enebular/docs/en/EnebularEditor/Linkage.md

 From `enebular-editor` open a flow by the `Remote` mode.

-Select your AWS Connection to load the flow onto the device first.
+Select your AWS or Pelion Device Management Connection to load the flow onto the device first.

 When prompted to enter IP Address, input the device's IP Address i.e. `192.xxx.xx.xx`.